imagej/imagej.github.io/_pages/BUnwarpJ.md

 ### SIFT and MOPS plugin support

-{% capture title%}
- bUnwarpJ: example of SIFT correspondences converted to registration landmarks.
-{% endcapture %}
-{% include thumbnail src='/images/pages/BUnwarpJ-lena-SIFT-landmarks-example.png' title=title %}The last release of bUnwarpJ has compatibility with Stephan Saalfeld's plugin for automatic [ feature extraction](Feature_Extraction "wikilink") (implementations of SIFT and MOPS algorithms).
+{% include thumbnail src='/images/pages/BUnwarpJ-lena-SIFT-landmarks-example.png' title='bUnwarpJ: example of SIFT correspondences converted to registration landmarks.'%}The last release of bUnwarpJ has compatibility with Stephan Saalfeld's plugin for automatic [ feature extraction](Feature_Extraction "wikilink") (implementations of SIFT and MOPS algorithms).

 An explanation of the parameters is [ here](Feature_Extraction#Parameters "wikilink").
 This plugin is also integrated in Fiji.